ethereum/remix-project/team-best-practices.md

  ### 2) Group meetings:

- - When a story / bug fix is divided in parts, there should be a kickstart meeting with all the developers involved, so that all the devs have an good overview / understanding on:
+ - When a story / bug fix is divided in parts, there should be a kickstart meeting with all the developers involved, so that all the devs have a good overview / understanding on:
      - How the story fits into the Ethereum tech.
      - How the backend (if any) works / will work (could be a smart contract).
      - How the frontend works / will work.